koma5/ritt/README.md

 is a GPS tracker written completely in JavaScript.
 All the required components are static HTML pages with JavaScript.
 The tracker called trackee uses the location API of browsers and a shim called  [NoSleep.js][0] to prevent the browser from unloading/stopping the tracking while the phone is locked.

 Locations are being sent to the front end via a public mqtt broker.
+All trackees are actually mqtt topics prefixed with `ch/5th/ritt/` to prevent any collision with other applications using the public broker.

+All trackees are actualy mqtt topics prefixed with `ch/5th/ritt/` to prevent any colision with other applications using the publix broker.

 ## viewer index.html /
 There are a few query GET-parameters to change the behaviour of the frontend.
 It consists of a full page leaflet map and a sidebar which you can open with the additional button below the zoom buttons.